swiftwasm/blog.swiftwasm.org/Content/posts/update-03-october-2020.md

 driver](https://github.com/swiftwasm/swift/blob/swiftwasm/lib/Driver/WebAssemblyToolChains.cpp), and
 it's great that the new parts of the Swift compiler rewritten in Swift are going to support WebAssembly too.
-While Swift Driver isn't enabled in any toolchain by default, we're definitely going to enable it at some point in the future as soon Swift Driver seems to be stable enough for us.
+While Swift Driver isn't enabled in any toolchain by default, we're definitely going to enable it at some point in the future as soon as it seems to be stable enough for us.

 ### SwiftPM and Swift Tools Support Core